The main collections of archives are noted below. Detailed lists of the contents are available for some – others are in preparation.

 London Lead Company: Minute books recording the Company’s activities, 1692 – 1899, including a minute book of the Royal Mines Copper Company, 1697 – 1704; plans of their mines and estates.

 Peck Collection: report book of Richard Peck, viewer (d.1747) and others relating mainly to Northumberland in late 17th and early 18th centuries.
 Documents dated 1664-1735.

 Rhodes Collection: papers from Harold Rhodes (1923 – 2010) who worked in the coal industry, in roles including Director of Overseas Mining NCB, Director of British Coal International and Director General of the Association of British Mining Equipment Companies (ABMEC) (1983-1986).
 Papers dated 1946-c.1991.

-Simpson Collection – Douglas Simpson finished his career as Chief Major Projects Engineer of the NCB and visited mines, sinkings and tunnel around the world on various missions for the NCB.
+Simpson Collection – Douglas Simpson worked for over 20 years as an engineer and manager in the South Wales Coalfield and in a number of positions at NCB Headquarters.
+He visited mines, sinkings and tunnel around the world on various missions for the NCB.
 The collection includes, reports, papers, manuals, drawings, meetings information.
 Items dated 1942-1983.

 Unthank Collection: papers of William Unthank and others, including plans, reports and accounts.
 Papers dated 1757-1772 .